 Focusing on the quantitative strategy, the primary research is addressed to two types of participants in households with children under 18 years, namely: (i) parents / carers of children and (ii) children aged seven years and older.
-Both types of participants are drawn from the same households (i.e., all child participants are drawn from households where parents / carers completed the survey).
-The research instruments comprise highly structured questionnaires (closed questions involving ticking responses) covering a wide range of topics designed to investigate the position with reference to outcomes for children and families specified in national policy.
-The parent / carer questionnaire includes modules for self-assessment of health status of the parent / carer (SF-12 Version 2) and assessment of child strengths and difficulties (SDQ).
-The latter focuses on one sample child in the household.
+Both types of participants are drawn from the same households - i.e. all child participants are drawn from households where parents / carers completed the survey.
+The research instruments comprise highly structured questionnaires (closed questions involving ticking responses) with one questionnaire addressed to the parent / carer and a second questionnaire addressed to a child in the same household.
+The questionnaires cover a wide range of topics designed to investigate the position with reference to outcomes for children and families, as specified in national policy (Department of Health and Children and Office of the Minister for Children and Youth Affairs, 2007).
+The content and structure of the parent / carer questionnaire and the child questionnaire, with reference to outcomes for families and children, are outlined in Appendix I. The parent / carer questionnaire includes modules for self-assessment of the health status of the parent / carer (SF-12 Version 2) and assessment of child strengths and difficulties (SDQ).
+The latter focuses on one sample child in the household (not necessarily the same child that participated in the survey).
 The questionnaires were designed for administration based on face-to-face interviews in the homes of those who agreed to participate.